apolofreitas/payflow/README.md

 ## 📖 About

-This project was developed at Next Level Week, an intense week of studies, networking, friendship, group work, accompanied by a sensational project developed by Rocketseat from the 20th to the 27th of June.

-This application is a Billet Management, containing several features, which will soon be developed and explained.
+This project was developed at Next Level Week, an event promoted by Rocketseat.
+The goal was to develop a bill management application, containing several features, using Dart and Flutter.

 ## 🛠️ Functionalities